Wills & Powers of Attorney in Elder Law. Get the advice you need from our Elder Care Lawyers.

-All adults need a Will especially the elderly, to ensure that the assets built up over a lifetime are distributed after your death in accordance with your wishes.
+All adults need a Will, especially the elderly, to ensure that the assets built up over a lifetime are distributed after your death in accordance with your wishes.
 The law is quite clear.
-If you do not have a Will, when you die, your assets will be divided in accordance with a strict government formula and not according to your wishes.
+If you do not have a Will, when you die, your assets will be divided according to a strict government formula and not according to your wishes.

-It is prudent to keep with your Will a list of all your assets and liabilities and advise your Executor where the list may be found eg:
+It is important to keep with your Will a list of all your assets and liabilities and advise your Executor where the list may be found eg:

 See our section on Wills & Estate Planning

-Q. Key issues to identify before entering into a retirement village contract.
+What are some key issues to identify before entering into a retirement village contract?

 - Type of title holding